bl831/bl831-web/index.md

 ![James Holton standing in front of the 8.3.1 minihutch in the early days](/assets/images/holton-at-beamline.jpg)

-[Beamline 8.3.1 at the Advanced Light Source](https://als.lbl.gov/beamlines/8-3-1/) is operated by the University of California Office of the President, Multicampus Research Programs and Initiatives grant MR-15-328599, the National Institutes of Health (R01 GM124149 and P30 GM124169), Plexxikon Inc. and the Integrated Diffraction Analysis Technologies (IDAT) program of the US Department of Energy Office of Biological and Environmental Research.
+[Beamline 8.3.1 at the Advanced Light Source](https://als.lbl.gov/beamlines/8-3-1/) is operated by the University of California San Francisco with the support of generous grants from the National Institutes of Health (R01 GM124149 for technology development and P30 GM124169 for deployment and user support), and the Integrated Diffraction Analysis Technologies (IDAT) program of the US Department of Energy Office of Biological and Environmental Research.
 The Advanced Light Source (Berkeley, CA) is a national user facility operated by Lawrence Berkeley National Laboratory on behalf of the US Department of Energy under contract number DE-AC02-05CH11231, Office of Basic